 Gathering more reviews and ratings can undoubtedly increase a business’ likelihood of popping up at the top of a Google search.
 Prominent places, such as local hotspots or landmarks, will likely rank ahead of locations that are lesser known.
 In the same vein, big brands that people recognize may be placed ahead of unknown small businesses if they have better reviews and such.
 Bad data can damage a business’ trust in the eyes of search engines and consumers alike – no business is immune, no matter the size.
 In fact, BrightLocal’s Local Citation Trust Report revealed that 68 percent of consumers would stop using a local business if they found incorrect information in online directories.

 When I search for a grocery store, Google automatically provides me with three different Google Maps options that are nearby, well-reviewed, and owned by chains.
 These seem like extremely reliable options, which makes both the user and Google more likely to recommend them.
-The small local grocery store I know about, just two miles away, doesn’t even appear in the first page of results due to its low number of Google My Business reviews and lack of popularity (among other factors).
+The small local grocery store I know about, just two miles away, doesn’t even appear in the first page of results due to its low number of Google Business Profile reviews and lack of popularity (among other factors).

 It’s not that Google doesn’t like small businesses – it just doesn’t trust them right away.
 That’s why it’s up to the business owners and marketing team to build the company’s reputation and make it more prominent in the surrounding community.
 Give Google plenty of reasons to recommend the store in search results and very few reasons to ignore it.